nikitamishagin/corebgp/README.md

 unified interface for interacting with various clients.
 Access control implementation is planned for the future.
 [The Gin framework](https://github.com/gin-gonic/gin) is used for development.

+### Checker

+Checker is a component responsible for performing health checks for next hops provided in the announcement.
+Based on its results, decisions are made about adding or removing routes.

+A potential challenge is implementing complex logic for operating in a high availability configuration, which should:

+- Prevent simultaneous execution of the same task by multiple instances.
+- Ensure an even distribution of tasks among instances.
+- Minimize the execution of tasks by instances in other zones to reduce inter-zone traffic.
+- Guarantee the execution of all tasks in case one or more instances fail.

+At the same time, it is important to maintain simplicity in implementation without using additional services or components.

+Each instance of the component interacts with its own API server running on the same node.

 _readme in progress..._